Dracula (1931 English-language film): Iconography

 This film, and the 1920s stage play by Deane and Balderston, contributed much of Dracula's popular iconography, much of which vastly differs from Stoker's novel.
 In the novel and in the German silent film Nosferatu (1922), Dracula's appearance is repulsive; Lugosi portrays the Count as a handsome, charming nobleman.
 The Deane-Balderston play and this film also introduced the now iconic images of Dracula entering his victims' bedrooms through French doors/windows, wrapping his satin-lined cape around victims, and more emphasis on Dracula transforming into a bat.
 In the Stoker novel, he variously transformed into a bat or a wolf, a mist or "elemental dust".

 The now classic Dracula line, "I never drink ... wine", is original to this film.
 It did not appear in Stoker's novel or the original production of the play.
 When the play was revived on Broadway in 1977 starring Frank Langella, the line was added to the script.

+Dracula's property at Purfleet is simply called Carfax in the novel; the film renames it Carfax Abbey.